 Helpful Kitchen Tools

-My family, God love them, hasn’t got much of an adventurous streak when it comes to pizza toppings.
+My family hasn’t got much of an adventurous streak when it comes to pizza toppings.
 I pretty much like everything except little fish and fruit on my pizza.
 They like: pepperoni.
 Yup, thats it.
 Pepperoni.
 Sometimes they don’t even want to go that far.
-So I really really really reccomend that you use whatever pizza toppings your family likes to make this a custom recipe just for you.
+So I really really really recommend that you use whatever pizza toppings your family likes to make this a custom recipe just for you.

 You have to thaw your bread dough before starting on this.

 There are a few different thawing instructions on the package but I usually just put it on a big plate, cover it, and let it sit out a bit.
 Squeeze it real good and when you can’t feel a hard spot in the center anymore you’re good to go.

 Place the dough on a floured surface.
 I just pull out a piece of waxed paper for easier cleanup when I’m done.

 Putting some muscle into it, roll that out into a rectangle.

 My rectangle is about fourteen inches long and about nine to ten inches wide (or so).
 There isn’t a science to this, just roll it out until you get tired of fooling with it and it’ll be fine.